hideakitai/ArxContainer/README.md

 - `map` (`pair`)
 - `deque`

 ## Supported Boards

-`arx` version of containers are enabled only if you use following architecture.
+`arx::stdx` version of containers are enabled only if you use following architecture.
-In other borads, `arx` version is disabled and standard libraries (`std` version) will be imported (because they can use them).
+In other borads, `arx::stdx` version is disabled and standard libraries (`std` version) will be imported (because they can use them).

 - AVR (Uno, Nano, Mega, etc.)
 - MEGAAVR (Uno WiFi, Nano Ecery, etc.)
 - SAM (Due)

 ## Usage